David-Deming/whisper-rocm-gui/README.md

 - [ ] Polish the GUI or maybe switch to something nicer than `tkinter`
 - [ ] Make the setup smoother for non-technical users
 - [ ] Test in more environments
+- [ ] fix compatability with selinux systems
 - [ ] add in ability to record sound to pass to whisper (push to talk?)
 - [ ] other fun stuff